Flame-templed babbler

 The flame-templed babbler (Dasycrotapha speciosa) is a species of bird of the family Zosteropidae, in the genus Dasycrotapha.
 It is one of the most remarkable and distinctive birds with its complex head markings with orange crown tufts, black ears and yellow beak and face.
 It is endemic to the Philippines, where it is found on the islands of Panay and Negros.
 Its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss.
 Along with the Negros striped babbler, it is one of the two babbler species extremely sought after by birdwatchers on Negros.

-Description
+Description and Taxonomy

-EBird describes the bird as "A small bird.
-Has a gray back with fine pale streaks, golden flight feathers, a yellowish belly, a brighter yellow chest extending around the collar, a black head with black spots on the upper chest, and a yellow bill, forehead, chin, and short moustache stripe.
-Note the white-streaked cheek and the orange tufts on the back of the head.
-Often joins mixed-species flocks, where it methodically forages in the understory and at middle heights in the forest.
-Unmistakable.
-Song is a descending whistled warble."
+A small bird found in lowland and hill forest on Panay and Negros.
+With its complex facial and head pattern that includes white facial streaks, yellow bill, lores, forehead and chin, a black head and the eponymous bright flame brow, it is described as "remarkable" on Birds of the World.
+It has gray back with pale streaking, a bright yellow chest with black spots.
+Contrary to its name, this species is closer related to White-eyes and are in the same family as them.

+Its song is described as a melodic series of 7 to 10 notes with each note getting proggresively louder.
+It has a soft one note contact call.

+This species is monotypic and has no subspecies.